friemen/reactor/README.md

 **map** -- Creates a new event sources that transforms every event.

-**filter** -- Creates a new event source that applies a predicate to decide whether an occurence is propagated.
+**filter** -- Creates a new event source that propagates event if predicate on event returns true.

+**remove** -- Creates a new event source that omits event if predicate on event returns true.

 **delay** -- Creates a new event source that propagates occurences from a given event source with a delay.